TaehaKim-Kor/EVCIDNet/README.md

 >> If you install OpenCV 4.5.0 in your Windows, it will work.
 >>
 >> If you install OpenCV's another version, you should release Visual Studio Project again with matching your OpenCV path.
+>>
+>> We do not guarentee this system works with OpenCV's previous version.
 >
 > Pytorch Parameter Model File.
 [Download Link, to be announced](tobeannoucned.com)
 >> Default file name : best_model.pth